 Free women of color in Natchez

-Nelly Price was the first in a long line of black women who attempted to gain a degree of humanity in Natchez.
-In a society that stacked the odds against them, these free black women sought ways to survive after bondage, often opting to attach their fate to that of other white settlers.
+Nelly Price was the first in a long line of Black women in Natchez who fought for the right to be treated fairly in commerce and to be afforded human dignity.
+In a society that stacked the odds against them, these free black women sought ways to survive after bondage, often opting to attach their fate to that of other White settlers.
 Seeking protection and maybe companionship, these women faced tremendous challenges, but often remained triumphant.
 Price is a good example of that struggle.
-While she endured physical altercations with white male settlers in order to maintain her struggling enterprises under English government, her hard times changed in 1779 when Spain conquered Natchez.
+While she endured physical altercations with White male settlers in order to maintain her struggling enterprises under English government, her hard times changed in 1779 when Spain conquered Natchez.
 Almost immediately, Spanish laws allowed free people of color to use the courts to remedy their complaints.
 Price often made use of the courts and frequently received a favorable verdict.
-She was not the first black woman, however, to obtain justice in Natchez.
+She was not the first Black woman, however, to obtain justice in Natchez.

 Free persons of color and the Spanish courts